jhudsl/tidyversecourse/docs/04-dataviz.md

 As noted, `gganimate` builds on top of the functionality within `ggplot2`, so the code should look pretty familiar by now.

-First, using the `mtcars` dataset we generate a static boxplot looking at the relationship between the nymber of cylinders a car has (`cyl`) and its gas milage (`mpg`).
+First, using the `mtcars` dataset we generate a static boxplot looking at the relationship between the number of cylinders a car has (`cyl`) and its gas mileage (`mpg`).

 ```r